wp-plugins/nextgen-facebook/readme.txt

 }
 `

-This creates a Pinterest and tumblr button to share a picture from a NextGEN Gallery, sets the URL to the current webpage address, and uses the picture's caption as well.
-All social buttons, besides Pinterest and tumblr, only need the URL defined.
+This creates a Pinterest and Tumblr button to share a picture from a NextGEN Gallery, sets the URL to the current webpage address, and uses the picture's caption as well.
+All social buttons, besides Pinterest and Tumblr, only need the URL defined.

 = Disable Open Graph Meta Tags =